-Email Client is a program or web application that is designed to receive, write, send, and keep your email messages.
+An email client is a program or web application that is designed to receive, write, send, and keep your email messages.

-The most popular email clients are Gmail, Apple Mail, Outlook, Yahoo!Mail, and Hotmail.
-The statistics in the graph below show the market share of the most used email clients of the world in 2015.
-During this period, Apple iPhone accounted for 32.2% of email opens and Gmail accounted for 15.2% of email opens.
+The most popular email clients are Gmail, Apple Mail, Outlook, Yahoo!Mail and Hotmail.
+Statistics in the graph below show the market share of the world's most used email clients in 2015.
+During this period, Apple iPhone accounted for 32.2% of email opens, and Gmail accounted for 15.2% of email opens.

 If you decide to start email marketing for your business, the most important thing you should know about email clients is their daily limit on sending messages.
 With their help, you can send only 500 messages per day.
-Of course, this number doesn’t suit many big companies.
-For this purpose, you can try an email service provider like SendPulse to send a generous amount of email messages every day.